-At Robert Smyth Academy we passionately believe that education encompasses more than each individual achieving his or her best in every subject studied.
-A huge range of extra-curricular, sporting and personal development opportunities are offered throughout the year which can help you to develop your potential.
-Staff and students work together in a multitude of fulfilling activities, making the school community what it is - a thriving, successful and truly rewarding place to be.
+a multitude of fulfilling activities, making the school community what it is - a thriving, successful and truly rewarding place to be.
 Just a few ideas and examples are featured in this booklet.
-Further information is available opportunities from the Academy staff or via our website.
+Further information is available

 We offer this at Bronze, Silver and Gold levels.
 It is an internationally-recognised award that is highly regarded by admissions tutors and employers.